-Keeping their kid safe is the primary concern of any parent, and with the appearance of the Internet, this additionally creates a stressful and potentially harmful environment.
-What is more, due to the wide-spread accessibility of connectivity, as well as the multiple devices it can be accessed on, there is all the more content taking up huge chunks of your child’s daily time.
+Keeping your kid safe is the primary concern of any parent.
+However, the emergence of the Internet, creates a potentially harmful environment making this job a lot harder.
+What is more, due to the wide-spread accessibility of connectivity, as well as the multiple devices it can be accessed on, there is all the more content taking up huge chunks of your child’s time daily.

 Considering the parts of the day children stay hooked to their Internet-connected device, smartphone, tablet or laptop, it has been pivotal to try and understand what they spend the most time on.